Swedish Transport Administration electric road program

 The Swedish Transport Administration electric road program (Trafikverkets Program för Elvägar) or Swedish Transport Administration Electrification Program (Trafikverkets Program för Elektrifiering) is a program involving the assessment, planning, and implementation of an electric road national infrastructure for Sweden by Trafikverket, the Swedish Transport Administration.

-Assessments of various electric road technologies in Sweden began in 2013.
-The first standard for on-board ground-level power supply equipment for electric road vehicles has been published in late 2022, with a complete set of standards expected by the end of 2024.
-Trafikverket expected the final report of the Swedish electrification commission by the end of 2022, but it was delayed to December 2024.
-Trafikverket is expected to announce its chosen technology for electric roads by late 2023.
-The first permanent electric road in Sweden is planned to begin operations in 2026 on a section of the E20 route between Hallsberg and Örebro.
-An expansion of further 3000 kilometers of electric roads is expected by 2045.
+The fact-finding program began in 2012 and assessments of various electric road technologies in Sweden began in 2013.
+The final report was published in December 2024.
+It recommended against a national electric road network in Sweden as it would not be cost-effective, and the project was paused.

 Technology

 TRL (formerly Transport Research Laboratory) lists three power delivery types for dynamic charging, or charging while the vehicle is in motion: overhead power lines, ground level power through in-road or on-road rail, and wireless inductive charging.
 Overhead power was most technologically mature solution which provided the highest levels of power at the time of the 2018 report, but the technology is unsuitable for non-commercial vehicles.
 Ground-level power is suitable for all vehicles, with rail being a mature solution with high transfer of power and easily accessible and inspected elements.
 Inductive charging delivers the least power and requires more roadside equipment than the alternatives.
 By the late 2010s, infrastructure costs of ground-level rail became lower than overhead lines.